-Today, many home gardeners are using beneficial insects to do their dirty work.
+Today, many home and market gardeners are using beneficial insects to do their dirty work.
 The best way to embark on this wonderful relationship is with a little planning and preparation.
-Learn how to get “good bugs” to work with you in partnership and it will truly be the start of something big.
-After all, biological control — which includes beneficial insects — can save gardeners time, money and frustration.
+Read on to learn more.

 Don’t send a boy to do man’s job, right?
 Same is true in the bug world.
 When you can, you want to select the right predators/parasites for the job.
 For example, the tiny trichogramma wasp, with a wingspan of approximately 1/50th of an inch, will attack and lay its eggs in more than 200 different species of moth and butterfly eggs.
 By doing so, it prevents garden-devouring caterpillars (larvae) from hatching and eating plant leaves.
 Sure, once a caterpillar hatches, a host of general feeders and parasites will go after it, but the trichogramma wasp is your first line of defense because it specifically targets the eggs.
 Reduce the number of caterpillars that hatch and you’ll avoid damage to your plants down the road (see Pest Control without Risks).
 In addition, by starting off early — before the caterpillars have emerged — other natural controls will have a better chance of keeping the rest of the pest population in check.

-Tip: If you’re considering using beneficial insects to combat garden pests we recommend Planet Natural.
-They guarantee live delivery of their shipments and offer a large selection so you can match the correct predator/parasite to your pest problem.
+If you’re considering using beneficial insects to combat garden pests shop at Planet Natural.
+They guarantee live delivery of their shipments and offer a large selection so you can match the correct predator/ parasite to your pest problem.

 Take care.
 Care starts with your supplier, but it should continue once you’ve bought your bugs.
 Insectaries that breed predators and parasites raise their insects in the environment best suited to them and then they ship them to people like you and me during the part of the insects’ life cycle when they are least vulnerable and most able to travel without ill effect.
 Once your “good bugs” arrive, provide them with a good home.
 For example, don’t leave a package of insects in a hot mailbox or in a freezing cold vehicle.
 Also, consider daytime temperatures when making releases – do not put beneficials out during the heat of the day.
 Think about how industrious (or hungry) you feel when working in the garden at high noon.
 It’s the same thing with your insects.
 They do better and are less apt to fly away when released during the cooler, more humid times of day.
 Provide for your predators/parasites and they will repay you well.